nikitavoloboev/data/looking-back/2020/2020-september.md

 ## 12

 Came across another public company wiki, this time by [Gumroad](https://www.notion.so/Public-Wiki-72663c59ed5a432a9d52accafd8f166e).
 Going to improve our wiki for LA.
 There is a [nice thread on going async for work](https://twitter.com/shl/status/1222545212477599751) too.

-I also moved to Big Sur finally now that Karabiner works there.
-Everything works amazingly well and fast. 💨